nunomaduro/nunomaduro.com/content/sponsorships.md

 For companies interested in dedicated content about their products, I offer a package that includes:
 - 2-hour livestream featuring your product
 - Dedicated video on my YouTube channel
-- Promotion across all my social platforms
+- Promotion (of the video) across all my social platforms
 - No refunds policy

 Please contact me at [enunomaduro@gmail.com](mailto:enunomaduro@gmail.com) to discuss details and confirm availability before proceeding.